guni12/siteshop/README.md

 * CM is a model class.
 * C is a ordinary class without any specific category.
 * I is interface classes

+v0.1.6 (2013-10-07)

+* Now we have forms, login, validation, filters, various content by blogs, guestbook and pages

 Todo
 ----------------